-There are two reasons why Messier 74 is so hard to catch during the annual Messier Marathons in March and/or April.
-At that time of year, Messier 74 lurks rather low in the western sky at nightfall and quickly sinks out of view shortly thereafter.
-Plus, this distant galaxy has an extremely low surface brightness, so excellent seeing conditions are absolutely critical for catching Messier 74.
+That’s because, at that time of year, M74 lurks rather low in the western sky at nightfall and quickly sinks out of view shortly thereafter.
+Plus, this distant galaxy has an extremely low surface brightness, so excellent seeing conditions are absolutely critical for catching it.
 You don’t need a large telescope as much as you need a dark, transparent sky.

 The Syrian goddess of love and fertility, Atagartis, is often portrayed as half woman and half fish.
 She is thought to be the origin of the Greek goddess Aphrodite and the Roman goddess Venus.

 According to Greek mythology, the fire-breathing monster Typhon was about to devour Aphrodite (the Roman Venus) and her son Eros (the Roman Cupid), so they turned into fish and jumped into the Euphrates River to make a great escape.
 Mother and son tied themselves together with a cord to make sure they would not lose one another in the tumbling waters.